dovecot/documentation/source/configuration_manual/nfs.rst

 =====================

 Run ntpd in the NFS server and all the NFS clients to make sure their clocks are synchronized.
-They should always be less than 1 second apart from each other.
+If the clocks are more than one second apart from each others and multiple computers access the same mailbox simultaneously, you may get errors.

 Clustering without director
 ===========================